NLnetLabs/simdzone/FORMAT.md

 on the wire.
 If a domain name includes an actual ASCII dot, the character must be escaped in the textual representation (`\X` or `\DDD`).

-Note that ASCII dot characters must be escaped wheter the name is contained in a quoted section or not.
+Note that ASCII dot characters must be escaped whether the name is contained in a quoted section or not.
 The same is not true for newlines and parentheses.

 Going by the specification, integer values like the TTL may be written as